101rror/CodeForces/README.md

-CodeForces Cotests and Practice Solutions...<💻>💞
+CodeForces Contests and Practice Solutions...<💻>💞